 Caveat: if you recognize a famous face on the street or in the supermarket do not ask for an autograph.
 Ever.
 Mind your own business if you want to have friends.

 For as long she could stand Sam Shepard pinching every waitress, Jessica Lange lived here with him.
 Alan Alda had a place nearby.

-When the late John Kluge's broadcast properties were sold to make the Fox network, John brought his 7 billion here and the area ramped up to resemble Palm Springs East.
+When the late John Kluge's broadcast properties were sold to make the Fox network, John brought his 7 billion to Albemarle and the area ramped up to resemble Palm Springs East.
 Grand parties, celeb helicopters, heights of vacuity Faulkner never imagined until he read F. Scott Fitzgerald.

 With no ostentation whatever, billionaire mensch Edgar Bronfman moved in to be near family and raise bison.
 Very different style.
 Kluge favored a Volvo limo and had two of them; Bronfman drove beat-up wheels, around here at least.
 Both were wonderfully generous to the University.

 Multi-multi-millionaire widows move here for the company.
-The Cities Service widow lives and invests here, as does the Schenley widow.
+The Cities Service widow lived and invested here, as did the Schenley widow.
 There's an heiress to downtown Palm Beach with a husband named Merlin.